Guidelines for Clinical Activities

 - PROGRESS NOTES

-Progress notes written by students should present a pertinent, chronological report of the patient's condition and the results of treatment.
+Students' progress notes should present a pertinent, chronological report of the patient's condition and the results of treatment.
 Progress notes on the patients' charts should be in standard SOAP format, which conforms to accrediting body requirements.
 Information concerning operative or other procedures performed may be entered in the usual progress note sheet.
 These notes become a part of the hospital record.

 - DIAGNOSTIC AND THERAPEUTIC ORDERS